 You can choose a maximum monthly bandwidth allowance for the employee.
-This limit prevents the employee from personally uploading and downloading more data than you allow them.
-It also applies to all of their folders, so that they cannot share files with others more than you would like for them to.
+This limit prevents the employee from personally uploading and downloading more data than you allow.
+It also applies to all of their folders, so that they cannot share files with others more than you would like.

 Employee bandwidth limits can also affect clients that the employee supports by limiting how much they can download from the employee’s folders.
 Bandwidth limits are used by accounts where employee use might need to be limited to prevent bandwidth overages.

 This setting is offered if the customer is using Citrix Content Collaboration credentials or two-step verification.

 When a user wants to change their password, they can use the Forgot Password link on the sign-in screen.
 If the link is not marked, they need to contact an employee who can manage employee permissions for help with signing in.

 In personal settings, a user can manage their name, company name, and avatar.
 They are able to update or change their password on this page if they have the permission to change their password.